ava-labs/subnet-evm/sync/README.md

 `plugin/evm.stateSyncClient.StateSyncSetLastSummaryBlock` is the last step in state sync.
 Once the tries have been synced, this method:

-- Verifies the block the engine has received matches the expected block hash and block number in the summary,
+1. Verifies the block the engine has received matches the expected block hash and block number in the summary,
-- Adds a checkpoint to the `core.ChainIndexer` (to avoid indexing missing blocks)
+1. Adds a checkpoint to the `core.ChainIndexer` (to avoid indexing missing blocks)
-- Resets in-memory and on disk pointers on the `core.BlockChain` struct.
+1. Resets in-memory and on disk pointers on the `core.BlockChain` struct
-- Updates VM's last accepted block.
+1. Updates VM's last accepted block

 ## Resuming a partial sync operation